 It is suggested that payments be made by check or money order, payable to Community College of Philadelphia, and addressed to the Cashier, Community College of Philadelphia, 1700 Spring Garden Street, Philadelphia, PA 19130.
-Cash payments may be made at the Cashier's Office, Room BG-2.
+Cash payments are only accepted at the Main Campus Cashier's Office, Room BG-1.
 To request a receipt or to pay by credit card using MasterCard, Visa, American Express, or Discover, logon to MyCCP.